Karasjok Municipality: Geography

 The municipality is situated along the upper river basin of the Deatnu / Tana river and its tributaries: Anárjohka and Kárášjohka.
 It includes large tracts of the high Finnmarksvidda plateau.
 Lakes in the region include Čorotjávri, Gásadatjávri, Iešjávri, and Idjajávri.
 The river valley, unlike the plateau, is covered with pine and birch forests.
-The southern part of the municipality is part of the Øvre Anárjohka National Park.
+The southern part of the municipality is part of the Anárjohka National Park.
+The highest point in the municipality is the 1024 m tall mountain Vuorji.

 Climate

-Karasjok has a typical subarctic climate with cold, long and dry winters, and short summers that can see warm periods.
+Karasjok has a typical subarctic climate (Köppen Dfc, Trewartha Eclc) with cold, long and dry winters, and cool to mild summers.
 In this far northeastern part of Norway, the climate is much more continental and dry compared to the typical coastal climate in Norway.

 Situated in a river valley on this plateau, Karasjok has recorded the coldest official temperature ever in Norway: -51.4 C on 1 January 1886.
 The warmest temperature ever recorded is 32.4 C recorded July 1914 at an earlier weather station.
 The warmest month on record was July 2014 with mean 18.4 C and average daily high 24.8 C. The coldest month on record was February 1966 with a mean of -27.1 C. The coldest month in more recent decades is February 2007 with mean -20.9 C and average daily low -26.9 C.